Philosophy: What I've Learned

 - Produced 12 full length plays (including 3 world premieres and 5 regional premieres), 8 short plays, and 7 staged readings as the first professional theatre company in our community using intimate and found spaces

-- Reached several thousand patrons (including a significant portion of millenials) in a difficult market with pay-what-you-can ticketing and innovative marketing
+- Reached several thousand patrons (including a significant portion of millenials) in a challenging market with pay-what-you-can ticketing and innovative marketing

 - Led a successful cooperative marketing grant submission